polymorphic92/apistrat/PITCHME.md

 # The Verdict?
 +++
 * Portland is great!
-* Became confident that __istio__ will be the standard when it's finished.
+* I became confident that **_istio_** will be the standard when it's finished.
-* Discovered plenty of tooling to strengthen our weaknesses.
+* I discovered plenty of tooling to strengthen our weaknesses.
 * I would go again, hopefully as a mentor rather than a mentee.
 +++
 # tldr